Portfolio (pdf)

 Bio

-Wilson Tanner Smith (FI/USA) is a cellist, composer, improviser, and performance artist whose work is rooted in a sense of Presence and a process of Reflecting: mirroring the alienating, absurd, silly or senseless signals we receive from the world around us, in order to cultivate an awareness of the relationships we have with the people, systems, and structures we live with.
-His work at the edges between music and theatre often explores the performance of person-ness, playing with the contextual/conceptual framework of being a person on stage.
-Works like Wilson, Good Job Living!, and Requiem for Ducks draw inspiration from the relationships between identity and technologies like social media, artificial intelligence, quotidian gestures and phrases, DIY and found materials, and a pervasive questioning of performance as a communicative medium.
+Wilson Tanner Smith (FI/USA) is a cellist, composer, improviser, and theatre artist whose work at the edges between music and theatre is rooted in mirroring the alienating, absurd, silly or senseless signals we receive from the world around us, in order to cultivate an awareness of the relationships we have with the people, systems, and structures we live with.
+Works like “Good Job Living!” and “’We have gathered here today’” have drawn inspiration from the presentation of identity in daily life, alienation in commercial/consumer culture, and our relationships with social media, artificial intelligence, and Big Data.
+He often uses DIY and found materials and a playful relationship with the fourth wall to offer a pervasive questioning of performance as a communicative medium.

-Smith’s movement background is grounded in aikidoistic movement, as developed through formal study under his late father, dancer and sensei Henry Smith, Shihan during childhood.
+An occasional dance-theatre artist, Smith’s movement background is grounded in aikidoistic movement, as developed through formal study under his late father, dancer and sensei Henry Smith, Shihan during childhood (see “Writing” tab for more).
 This basis is informed more recently by the anatomical movement work of Ayako Kato and somatic dance-improvisation workshops in Estonia and Sweden.
-In February 2018 he performed as a dancer and cellist in the world premiere of Ayako Kato's “Stück 1998 / Anchor 2018” (including the world premiere of pages 879-908 of Manfred Werder's “Stück 1998”), a one-time-only movement and music work spanning 4 unique nights of performance at Links Hall, Chicago.His composed music has been performed in the U.S. and Portugal by Ensemble Linea, saxophonist Brandon Quarles of ~Nois, Stephanie Wagner and Raquel Lima, and flutists in collaboration with Claire Chase; and at venues including the Victory Gardens Biograph Theatre in Chicago.
-His flute duo, "After Thought," was published by Scherzo Editions in 2017.
+In February 2018 he performed as a dancer and cellist in the world premiere of Ayako Kato's “Stück 1998 / Anchor 2018” (including the world premiere of pages 879-908 of Manfred Werder's “Stück 1998”), a one-time-only movement and music work spanning 4 unique nights of performance at Links Hall, Chicago.